 COMMENTS FROM THE CHAIR

 By the time you

-water the 110 miles from Lake Texana to Corpus Christi and also the request of
+transfer water the 110 miles from Lake Texana to Corpus Christi and also the

-the City of Corpus Christi to declare "condition 2" of their drought
+request of the City of Corpus Christi to declare "condition 2" of

 Edie Cosgrove loaned me a book to read which she said made a strong impression on her.
 It made such a strong impression on me that I went out and bought my own copy.
 The book is OUR STOLEN FUTURE by Colburn, Dumanoske and Meyers and published by Dutton.
 The authors report the recent discovery that persistent chemicals, such as PCB's, dioxins, pesticides, plastics, and styrene are attaching themselves to the endocrine cells in our bodies and those of mammals with frightening results.
 I recommend that you get a copy from the library or borrow or buy the book and read it.